Lifting free divisors: Coregular and Cofree Group Actions

 There are coregular representations for which $T^0_{X/S}$ of the quotient is free, but $T^1_{X/S}$ is not Cohen--Macaulay of codimension $2$ (e.g., Example \ref{ex:square}).
-Our next result gives some insight into these cases, and also gives a necessary numerical condition for Proposition \ref{prop:coregulart1cm} to apply.
+Our next result gives some insight into these cases, and also gives a necessary numerical condition for Proposition \ref{prop:coregulart1cm} to apply; we have used it to choose our examples.